dlu-ch/dlb/doc/fs_path.rst

    On all platform the following properties hold:

    - ``'/'`` is used as a path component separator.
-   - A paths is absolute iff it starts with ``'/'``; it is relative iff it is not absolute.
+   - A path is absolute iff it starts with ``'/'``; it is relative iff it is not absolute.
    - A component ``'..'`` means the parent directory of the path before it.
    - A component ``'.'`` means the directory of the path before it;
      a non-empty path with all such components removed is equivalent to the original one.